Xinyi-Ding/Scolarly-Net/Documents/Plan.md

 ### Timeline
 ![Gantt_Chart](/Documents/Image/Ganttv2.png)
+*Figure 2: The Gantt chart for planning timeline.*

 This Gantt chart is a project management tool to show a project timeline for the Carlson-Johnson Group.
 This timeline covers the period from September 2023 to May 2024.
 The entire development model uses an overlapping waterfall model.
 It divides the main project activities into key phases: design, development, and testing.
 In addition, it marks three main assessment points, which are group presentation, group assessment and individual assessment.
 - **Design** phase includes prototype evaluation, design documentation, requirements analysis, and design review.
 - **Development** phase includes building web framework, selecting NLP model, building database, front-end design, back-end interface development, front-end and back-end connection.